Make Saskatchewan

 To help me offset the increased costs of doing business in Saskatchewan and keep my business competitive, I am calling on your government to:

-• Introduce a securing small biz rebate program (ex.
-BC) to support biz with costs due to crime & vandalism.
+• Introduce a securing small business rebate program (like in B.C.) to provide small businesses with funding for increased costs due to crime and vandalism.

 Doing business in Saskatchewan needs to be more affordable.